In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 One of the most common reasons for getting a ‘page isn’t redirecting properly’ error is a misconfiguration in the WordPress General Settings.

-If there is a mismatch between your WordPress Address (URL) and Site Address (URL) fields, this can increase your chance of experiencing errors, such as being continually logged out of WordPress or seeing redirection errors.
+If there is a mismatch between your WordPress Address (URL) and Site Address (URL) fields, this can increase your chance of experiencing problems, such as being continually logged out of WordPress or seeing redirection errors.

-To check that mismatched settings are not causing the problem, log into your admin area, then go to Settings > General Settings and make sure that both your WordPress Address (URL) and Site Address (URL) fields use the same URL prefix …
+To check that mismatched settings are not causing the error, log into your admin area, then go to Settings > General Settings and make sure that both your WordPress Address (URL) and Site Address (URL) fields use the same URL prefix …

 (Mismatched URL prefixes can cause redirection errors)